heiniglab/plaque-atlas-mapping/README.md

 ### Other options

-Alternatively, we provide a Docker image with all packages installed and files downloaded at: [https://github.com/matmu/plaque-atlas-mapping_docker](https://github.com/matmu/plaque-atlas-mapping_docker). (we are currently updating it to the new version)
+Alternatively, we provide a Docker image with all packages installed and files downloaded at: [https://github.com/matmu/plaque-atlas-mapping_docker](https://github.com/matmu/plaque-atlas-mapping_docker).

 We also offer a fully automated solution in an interactive web framework at: [https://www.archmap.bio/#/genemapper/create](https://www.archmap.bio/#/genemapper/create) (we are currently updating it to the new version)